-TOUR NEWS
+TOUR

-Twenty-three years ago, in May and June 1984, we pioneered birding tours in China with our first birding expedition to Sichuan.
+Thirty years ago, in May and June 1984, we pioneered birding tours in China with our first birding expedition to Sichuan.
 It was a 5-week trip that covered both the Wolong Panda Reserve and Emei Shan.
 It took 3 years to organize, including several trips to Beijing for negotiations with the Forestry Ministry.
-The officials there were new at the tour business, but fortunately the official in charge of all China's reserves had been to Taman Negara in Malaya and his guides there were using my SE Asia guide to identify the birds.
-This introduction was a tremendous help.
+The officials there were new at the tour business, but fortunately the official in charge of all China's reserves had been to Taman Negara National Park in Malaya and his guides there were using my SE Asia guide to identify the birds.
+That introduction was a tremendous help.
 We chose Wolong Panda Reserve as it was the site of George Schaller's panda studies.
 Thus there was a precedent for having foreigners there, as well as some familiarity with them.
 Further, Sichuan has the highest percentage of any province of China's endemic and special species.

 That first expedition was a difficult one, with some camping and trekking, snow, sleet, rain, mud, dismal accommodations, wretched roads, disgusting toilets, etc. There were things we were not allowed to see, things we could not photograph, plane flights full of smoke, surly air hostesses in dowdy, dirty clothes, antiquated aircraft, woefully polluted cities, those drab Mao suits that all Chinese wore, etc. But it was glorious.
 We saw birds that hadn't been seen by Western ornithologists since before World War II, the scenery on the eastern slopes of the Tibetan Plateau was magnificent, and the food excellent.
 We had a grand time.

 The first tour had only 2 participants, Leslie Hogan and Kathy Ferguson.
 The official in charge of all China's natural reserves, Wang Meng Hu, accompanied us for the entire trip to see what it was all about.
 Since then, we've operated 2 more expeditions and 10 tours to Sichuan.
-We've also operated tours in Tibet, Xinjiang (Chinese Turkestan in NW China), Yunnan (SW China), Manchuria, Inner Mongolia, South China (Guizhou and Jiangxi Provinces), and Beidaihe (NE China) for a grand total of 3 expeditions and 20 tours.
+We've also operated tours in Tibet, Xinjiang (Chinese Turkestan in NW China), Yunnan (SW China), Manchuria, Inner Mongolia, South China (Guizhou and Jiangxi Provinces), and Beidaihe (NE China) for a grand total of 3 expeditions and 23 tours.
 Further, I've done an extensive series of exploratory trips in most provinces for a total of nearly three years' birding experience in China, and a list that includes sightings of all but 11 of the over 1,200 bird species known from China (not all seen in China).

 By now, the Sichuan Tour is a classic, one of our most popular tours.
 It has evolved over the years and is now better than ever, with more birds and much more comfort.
-It is still the best tour for pheasant sightings, with 8 species likely.
+It is still the best tour for pheasant sightings, with 9 species possible.
 The scenery is out of this world.
 And the food is getting even better.
 Sichuan remains our premier and signature destination in China.

 EXPLORATION